 - Above-ground swimming pools

 - Inflatable and relocatable pools

 A swimming pool is defined as any excavation or structure containing water and used principally for swimming, wading or paddling, including a bathing or wading pool, or spa.

 Note: A lockable lid on a spa is not a compliant safety barrier.

 A building permit is required to install or alter a swimming pool and spa safety barrier.

-How can I check if my safety barrier is compliant?
+Is my safety barrier compliant?